-A British Tradition
+Handmade Two-Tone Suits: A British Tradition

-By the turn of the 21st century, Tonic Suits were off the market, and no new genuine Tonic was being made in England, until 2007, when Marc Griffith and his partners brought it back.
+By the turn of the 21st century, Tonic Suits were off the market, and no new genuine Tonic was being manufactured in England, until 2007, when Marc Griffith and his partners brought it back.

 Marc Griffith sharpened his cutting and tailoring skills working for many of the legendary Savile Row tailors, including Huntsman, Anderson & Sheppard, and William Hunt, to name just a few.